Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Final walk-through

-A dark, hot, cold, or uncomfortable vacant home may create a weaker buyer experience.
+A dark, hot, cold, or uncomfortable vacant home can create a weak buyer experience and may cause buyers to question whether the property has been properly maintained.

 Consider Staging or Selective Furnishing

-Vacant rooms can sometimes feel smaller or harder to understand.
+Vacant rooms can sometimes feel smaller or more difficult to understand.

-Staging may help buyers see room purpose, scale, flow, and lifestyle.
+Staging may help buyers see room purpose, scale, flow, furniture placement, and lifestyle.

 Staging can be especially helpful for: